MusicalArtist12/Hyprland-Dotfiles/README.md

 ![](/Screenshots/screenshot6-light.png)

 # PATH
-I put these in ~/.local/bin, but to use this directory (you may need to make it)
+The makefile puts these in .local/bin.

 - `battery-notify.py` and `media-notify.py` are both OSDs written in python and use mako.
 - `pokemon-encounter.py` is used by zshrc - random chance of getting a shiny chickorita